 An IUL trades some of that upside (yes, there's a cap) for three things a brokerage account doesn't offer: a 0% floor in down years, tax-deferred growth, and tax-advantaged access to the cash value.
 Over a 20- or 30-year horizon, the tax efficiency alone often closes most or all of the gap with an investment account — without the volatility.
 It's not "better" than the market.
 It's a different tool, doing a different job.

+Most modern policies let you allocate across more than one method on the contract anniversary, so you don't have to pick a single strategy and live with it forever.
 Returns aren't guaranteed in the sense that nobody knows what the index will do next year.
 What is guaranteed is the floor — you won't lose cash value to market drops — and the contractual minimums spelled out in the policy.
+The whole point of all three methods is the same trade: give up some of the upside to get rid of all of the downside.

 Two reasons.
 First, IULs require licensed insurance agents and a well-designed illustration to explain properly — they don't fit into a simple online ad.
 Second, the financial media tends to lump all life insurance together and dismiss it as "expensive."
 That's fine for term insurance vs. whole life, but it misses what permanent cash-value policies are actually used for by people who use them well.